vasilakisfil/Introspected-REST/README.md

 The server uses all those headers as hints in order to determine the most suitable representation of the content to be served to the client.

-According to [RFC 7231](https://tools.ietf.org/html/rfc7231) this hint-based mechanism is called server-driven or proactive content negotiation and it has been used extensively in HTTP protocol.
+This hint-based mechanism, which according to [RFC 7231](https://tools.ietf.org/html/rfc7231) is called server-driven or proactive content negotiation, has been extensively used in HTTP protocol.
 In the context of MicroTypes and Introspected REST, using this mechanism, the client can negotiate for [runtime MicroTypes](): API functionalities that define semantics for the runtime metadata.